of the world population lack adequate sanitation - that's 2.6 billion people!

 No more business as usual

 Sewer design and repair tends to be traditional and reactionary.
 And, with the combined costs of massive investment and disruptions to city infrastructure, it’s understandable.
 Still, we can’t keep using the same short-term solutions.
-New thinking is needed.
+New thinking is needed so that together with the right decisions, we can secure a cleaner and healthier future.

 Urbanisation is causing increased pressure on our sewer systems with wet wipes, toilet paper alternatives, and other items not designed for sewers being flushed down the toilet.
 These items, along with giant clots of oil and grease, are clogging our sewers and causing the malfunction of pumps and moving parts.
 Better use of technologies, such as monitoring and predictive maintenance, can better prevent blockages.